• Skip to primary navigation

 These are generally made from sliced or grated vegetables and it is somewhere between completely raw and well cooked.
 It has the crunch of the vegetables and tastes great as a salad too.

-• This is made with green papaya and a few other ingredients.
-Together, they make a delicious side for so many recipes.
+• It makes a delicious side for so many recipes.

 • A nutrient rich ingredient; green papaya is the base for the recipe.
 It is great for digestion and is also diabetes friendly.

-• This sambharo can be made ahead of time.
-If making for a party, reheat for a few seconds in the microwave or serve as is.
-It tastes great either way.
+• This sambharo is easy to make ahead of time.
+Simply reheat for a few seconds in the microwave or serve as is.

-• Is great to serve with thepla, khaman, fafda and jalebi.
-It is also a good side for rotis.
+• Is great to serve with thepla, khaman, khandvi, paatra and fafda.
+It is also wonderful with rotis or parathas.

 A super popular dish served at Gujarati weddings; there are several ways to make and serve sambharo.